Press enter to see results or esc to cancel.

 During the later stages of the infection, the virus gradually moves to the central nervous system and causes progressive and fatal inflammation of the brain and spinal cord, resulting in death.

-There are two forms of rabies, with each characterized by different clinical manifestations.
+There are two forms of rabies, each characterized by different clinical manifestations.

 • Furious rabies accounts for about 80% of the total number of human cases.
 It usually results in: